-COMPREHENSIVE PLAN: The most recent Comprehensive Plan (which may be a regional plan) adopted by Lehighton Borough, including all maps, charts and textual matter.
+COMPREHENSIVE PLAN: The most recent Comprehensive Plan (which may be a regional plan) adopted by Jim Thorpe Borough, including all maps, charts and textual matter.

-CONSERVATION AREA, PRIMARY: Lands within the 100-year floodway, wetlands, lakes, ponds, watercourses and slopes of 25 percent or more.
+CONSERVATION AREA, PRIMARY: Lands within the 100-year floodplain, wetlands, lakes, ponds, watercourses, and slopes of 25 percent or more.